Obstructions to free periodicity and symmetric L-space knots

+\begin{remark} In Conjecture \ref{conj:algebra}, each condition is necessary.
+Indeed, consider the polynomials \begin{itemize} \item $t^{10} - t^9 - t^7 + t^6 - t^5 + t^4 - t^3 - t + 1$, which has non-alternating coefficients and is 2-Hartley, \item $t^2 - 3t + 1$, which has a coefficient not in $\{-1,0,1\}$ and is 2-Hartley, and \item $t^2 - t + 1$, which is cyclotomic and 5-Hartley. \end{itemize} Furthermore, these polynomials are all symmetric and have $f(1) = \pm 1$ so that even within the class of Alexander polynomials each condition is necessary. \end{remark}

 \begin{remark} It was once conjectured that L-space knots must be strongly invertible; see \cite[Section 6]{MR3649241}.
 However, Baker and Luecke have produced examples of L-space knots with no symmetries \cite[Theorem 1.2]{MR4194294}.
-Conjecture \ref{conj:iteratedtorus} is then a partial converse, claiming that L-space knots cannot have more than one strong inversion. \end{remark} Finally, we prove that the L-space conjecture implies Conjecture \ref{conj:quotient}, and we observe that Conjecture \ref{conj:iteratedtorus} is true for the $P(-2,3,2q+1)$ pretzel knots by \cite{MR891592}.
+Conjecture \ref{conj:iteratedtorus} is then a partial converse, claiming that L-space knots cannot have more than one strong inversion. \end{remark}

+The ``L-space conjecture'' of \cite{MR3072799} claims that an irreducible rational homology $3$-sphere has a left-orderable fundamental group if and only if it is not an L-space.
+We prove in Corollary \ref{cor:Lspace} that the L-space conjecture implies Conjecture \ref{conj:quotient}, and we observe that Conjecture \ref{conj:iteratedtorus} is true for the $P(-2,3,2q+1)$ pretzel knots by \cite{MR891592}.